nishaaannnt/openai-image-website/README.md

 ## Note

-API used in the application is mine personal so if you cannot generate an image their is a possibility that API requests have reached their limit
+API used in the application is mine personal so if you cannot generate an image there is a possibility that API requests have reached their limit